This post may contain affiliate links. Please read our disclosure policy.

 Clean and Clear Gorgeous Broth

-Similar to my pork rib soup with daikon, you’ll see that I parboiled the chicken and spare ribs in boiling water and rinsed them clean before adding them to the stew pot.
+Similar to my Pork rib soup with daikon and Lotus root soup with pork ribs, you’ll see that I parboiled the chicken and spare ribs in boiling water and rinsed them clean before adding them to the stew pot.
 This little extra step will help remove the blood and other impurities that come with the raw meat/bone.
 It might add 10-15 minutes extra to the cooking time but for a clean and clear beautiful broth, it’s worth it!

 Be sure to follow the recipe instructions below for more info.